data-mechanics/course-2017-fal-proj/adsouza_bmroach_mcaloonj_mcsmocha/README.md

 #### Technical Details
 * Each unique portion of our process is its own extension of the dml library's algorithm class, and intermediate data is stored using MongoDB.
-* --trial flag for execute.py is being leveraged as a verbose flag.
+* --trial flag decreases radius of possible intersections for placement

 ## Statistical Findings
 ...tbd...